UBgood/Credit_Card_Fraud_Detection_Wizengamot/README.md

 Major Bugs(1) - Security message gets sent to SPAM folder in user's device.

+Non-functional Requirements:

-Minor Bugs(1) - Email used instead of SMS due to unavailability of funds to buy SMS service.
+Email used instead of SMS due to unavailability of funds to buy SMS service.

 Release 0.2